 A loud snort or quiet snuffle while sleeping may lead to a painful elbow strike to your side, but beyond the annoyance and interruption to a quiet night of sleep, snoring may be a sign of a serious health issue.

-According to John’s Hopkins, an estimated 45 percent of adults snore occasionally, while 25 percent snore regularly.
+According to Johns Hopkins, an estimated 45 percent of adults occasionally snore, while 25 percent snore regularly.
 It is also estimated that 10 percent of children snore regularly.
 Not all snoring is serious as most people go through periods of snoring due to allergies or a cold.

-To determine if snoring is causing serious health issues a sleep study should be performed.
+A sleep study should be performed to determine if snoring is causing serious health issues.
 Sleep studies are typically prescribed by a physician and conducted as an overnight evaluation of your sleep in a lab.
-Take home sleep studies are becoming more common as the technology to monitor oxygen levels, heart rate, blood pressure and breathing rates and duration have improved.
+Take-home sleep studies are becoming more common as the technology to monitor oxygen levels, heart rate, blood pressure, breathing rates, and duration have improved.

-Sleep apnea is the disorder that sleep tests are used to diagnose.
+Sleep apnea is a disorder that sleep tests are used to diagnose.
 Apnea is the temporary cessation of breathing which causes a drop in oxygen in the bloodstream.
 When the level drops far enough the brain forces the body out of deep sleep.
-This can happen 20-30 times a night which leads to many health issues due to the lack of good sleep and the release of adrenaline each time the body is jolted out of deep sleep.
+This can happen 20-30 times a night, leading to many health issues due to the lack of good sleep and the release of adrenaline each time the body is jolted out of deep sleep.
 The heart is forced to work harder due to the lower oxygen levels.